-If my manager has asked me to do something small I usually do it immediately – for example, printing or photocopying something.
-I know this will interrupt whatever it is I am actually doing but I would rather get the small tasks off my desk as quickly as possible.
+If my manager has asked me to do something small, I usually do it immediately – for example, printing or photocopying something.
+I know this will interrupt whatever it is I am doing, but I would instead get the small tasks off my desk as quickly as possible.
 Plus I don’t think it looks very good if it takes a few hours or days to do those basic jobs.

-I certainly spend more time with my to do list!
-Seriously though you should know exactly what is on your to do list, what you have completed and what you have left to do.
-I make sure I update my to do list every day and then create a fresh to do list every week, making sure I have carried over any incomplete tasks from the week before.
-I love the feeling of crossing off tasks and it really really does make me more productive.
+I certainly spend more time with my to-do list!
+Seriously though you should know precisely what is on your to-do list, what you have completed and what you have left to do.
+I make sure I update my to-do list every day and then create a new to-do list every week, making sure I have carried over any incomplete tasks from the week before.
+I love the feeling of crossing off tasks, and it does make me more productive.

 7. Archive and search rather than file

-I read that phrase recently and thought archiving and searching is exactly what assistants do these days rather than filing.
-To remember the details that my managers so often forgets I have a really comprehensive archive system that I know how to search through.
-I know this goes against everything that ’email gurus’ tell us but I keep everything.
-I archive all of my emails after a year but I never trash them because you just never know when your boss is going to ask you that random question.
-I love the line in The Devil Wears Prada… “Find me that piece of paper I had in my hand yesterday morning.”
+I read that phrase recently and thought archiving and searching is precisely what assistants do these days rather than filing.
+To remember the details that my managers so often forget I have a comprehensive archive system that I know how to search through.
+I know this goes against everything that ’email gurus’ tell us, but I keep everything.
+I archive all of my emails after a year, but I never trash them because you never know when your boss is going to ask you that random question.
+I love the line in The Devil Wears Prada.
+“Find me that piece of paper I had in my hand yesterday morning.”

 8. Technology does help

-I do make use of new apps like Evernote to keep a track of information.
-A great app for when you are on the hoof is Dragon Dictation which converts a voice message into an email.
-I’ve used this a few times when I don’t have a pen and paper with me and really need to remember what someone has just asked me to do.
-Another tool I use quite a bit is the camera on my phone, if I have read something that I need to remember I will often take a picture of it and email it to my inbox.
+I do make use of apps like Evernote to keep track of information.
+A great app for when you are on the hoof is Dragon Dictation, which converts a voice message into an email.
+I’ve used this a few times when I don’t have a pen and paper with me and need to remember what someone has just asked me to do.
+Another tool I use quite a bit is the camera on my phone if I have read something that I need to remember I will often take a picture of it and email it to my inbox.

 9. Pay close attention to your boss

-I don’t suggest you stalk them but I find paying really close attention to what they are doing helps me answer those random requests – particularly the ones that start with ‘have you seen…?’
-I always try to get to grips with their system of working pretty quickly, for example I find out what they do with their paperwork and make a note of how good they are at storing their documents.
-This means when they do ask those questions I will know where to look if I haven’t already rescued the documents from their temporary resting place!
-The same goes with people they are meeting – I will always make sure names and places are added to their calendar entries so that I can quickly reference any past movements.
+I don’t suggest you stalk them, but I find paying close attention to what they are doing helps me answer those random requests.
+Particularly the ones that start with ‘have you seen…?’
+I always try to get to grips with their system of working pretty quickly, for example, I find out what they do with their paperwork and make a note of how good they are at storing their documents.
+This means when they do ask those questions, I will know where to look if I haven’t already rescued the documents from their temporary resting place!
+The same goes with people they are meeting, I will always make sure names and places are added to their calendar entries so that I can quickly reference any past movements.